Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 Royce is a much grumpier, moodier guy.
 He doesn’t love people, but he loves Hadrian.
 Which is why he agrees to gigs and projects he wouldn’t normally accept.
 And when things go wrong, they often become a cause for the I told you so banters that were just so fun and endearing.

 However, this book felt to me more like watching a TV series than reading a book.
-Mostly because we get to see what we would see on the screen, but what’s going on in their heads – not so much.
+And I mean it in a way that – we get to see what we would see on the screen, but what’s going on in their heads – not so much.

 And trust me, I am not a fan of long internal monologues or characters overthinking every single thing.
 But, as it was, I couldn’t quite connect with Royce and Hadrian as much as I wanted to.
 I liked them, but I didn’t really feel like I knew them.